Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Summary

 \acknowledgements

 We thank Kunihito Ioka, Keiichi Maeda (at Kyoto University), and Takashi Moriya for helpful discussions and Koh Takahashi and David Aguilera-Dena for providing their stellar evolution models.
 Numerical computation was performed on Sakura, Cobra, and Raven clusters at Max Planck Computing and Data Facility.
-This work was in part supported by Grant-in-Aid for Scientific Research (grant No.~20H00158) of Japanese MEXT/JSPS.
+This work was in part supported by Grant-in-Aid for Scientific Research (grant Nos.~20H00158 and 23H04900) of Japanese MEXT/JSPS.